 If you suddenly find yourself charged with a criminal offense for the first time in Florida, you will likely have a number of questions regarding the criminal prosecution process.
-Most defendants want to know what penalties they are facing, for instance, as well as how long the case will take to complete its way through the judicial system.
+For instance, most defendants want to know what penalties they are facing, as well as how long their criminal case will take to complete its way through the judicial system.
 While it is important to remember that each criminal prosecution presents a unique set of facts and circumstances that make it impossible to tell you how long your specific case will take to complete, there are some common factors that will impact the amount of time it takes.
-Understanding the basic steps of a criminal prosecution as well as what factors tend to delay a prosecution may help answer the question.
+Understanding the basic steps of criminal prosecution as well as what factors tend to delay a prosecution may help answer the question.

-If you have specific questions regarding how long your case is likely to take, consult with your Florida criminal law attorney.
+If you have specific questions regarding how long your criminal case is likely to take, you need to consult with an experienced attorney.
+You can contact Powers Sellers & Finkelstein, PLC if you need assistance with your criminal case or have any questions, 24/7.
+Just call 727-531-2926 now.